ogada-otieno/week-1-code-challenge/README.md

 ```

 ## Challenge 1: Student Grade Generator (Toy Problem)
-Function that prompts the user to input student marks.
-The input should be between 0 and 100.
+This is a function that prompts the user to input student marks.
+The input are between 0 and 100.
-Then output the correct grade:
+Below are the bands for the grades.
+In the event that a person inputs a value outside the range, they are notified that it is not valid.

 ***A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.***

 ## Challenge 2: Speed Detector (Toy Problem)
-Write a program that takes as input the speed of a car e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
+The program takes as input the speed of a car e.g 80.
+If the speed is less than 70, it prints “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints the total number of demerit points.

-For example, if the speed is 80, it should print: “Points: 2”.
-If the driver gets more than 12 points, the function should print: “License suspended”.
+For example, if the speed is 80, it prints: “Points: 2”.
+If the driver gets more than 12 points, the function prints: “License suspended”.
+The assumption is that each 5 speed units represents 1 unit, and this is translated to 1 speed unit being equivalent to 0.2 demerit points.
+For context, if the speed is 131, the points are 12.2.

 ## Challenge 3: Net Salary Calculator (Toy Problem)
-Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-Calculate the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+This is a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+It then calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
-NB: Use KRA, NHIF, and NSSF values provided in the link below.
+NB: KRA, NHIF, and NSSF values used are provided in the links below.
+Presently, the parameters used are:
+1. NSSF
+2. NHIF
+3. Insurance premium
+4. Insurance relief
+5. Allowable pension fund contribution
+6. Taxable income
+7. PAYE

 https://www.aren.co.ke/payroll/taxrates.htm Links to an external site.